feluxe/very-hungry-pi/README.md

 ### Sharing sources with the Pi:

 Your Pi needs access to the directories of each client that you want to backup.
-Just share/export them with `NFS` or `Samba` (There are plenty tutorials for this on the www).
+Just share/export them with `NFS` or `Samba`.
 Perhaps *vhpi* can create local backups as well.

 You should use `autofs` or similar to automatically mount the shared directories with your Pi whenever they are available.
 This way your Pi will automatically mount the directories whenever a machine enters the network.

-There is a tutorial in the wiki: [How to share sources with your Raspberry Pi using NFS.](https://github.com/feluxe/very_hungry_pi/wiki/How-to-share-sources-with-your-Raspberry-Pi-using-NFS.)
+There is a tutorial on this in the wiki: [How to share sources with your Raspberry Pi using NFS.](https://github.com/feluxe/very_hungry_pi/wiki/How-to-share-sources-with-your-Raspberry-Pi-using-NFS.)

 ### Download and Install: